Horrible Histories: Gory Games

 Gory Games is a children's game show, and is a spin-off to the 2009 series.
 It is hosted by Rattus Rattus and Dave Lamb.
-Each episode has 3 contestants competing in challenges to collect Year Spheres.
+Each episode has three contestants competing in challenges to collect Year Spheres.

-Films

-The writers and cast of the 2009 series were responsible for the 2015 family adventure comedy film Bill, a fictional imagining of what happened during the 'lost years' of William Shakespeare's life.
-Bill has no formal connection to the Horrible Histories franchise, but through its writers, performers, content and humour shows a number of similarities.
+Film

-In 2019, the film Horrible Histories: The Movie – Rotten Romans, from a new cast and writing team, was released to positive reviews, though generally less favourable than those for Bill.
+In 2019, the film Horrible Histories: The Movie – Rotten Romans, from a new cast and writing team, was released to positive reviews,.

 Magazines

 One of the first additions to the franchise was a series of magazines in 2003.
 A new magazine series was launched in 2012.

 2003 series

 In late 2003 the Horrible Histories Magazine Collection, a series of magazines based on Terry Deary's book series.
 They were published by Eaglemoss Publications, distributed by Cornag Magazine Marketing, printed by UK company Headley Bros, colour originated by Icon Reproductions, and released every fortnight.
 Some of the material was previously published in the Horrible Histories books on the same topics.
 Originally planned to be 60, the series was continued with an additional 20.
 Extra items that were included in each edition include Terrible Timelines, Wild 'n' Wicked cards, and royal family trees.
 The set came with tins to put the cards into, files to hold the timelines and trees, and boxes to hold the magazines.
 Here is a list of the 80 Issues of the magazine in the order in which they are received:

 Each issue came with small cards depicting historic people, places, events and customs as well as a collection of timelines.
 The first 60 issues came with timelines each showing an era of human history, while the later 20 had timelines showing the history of themes such as fashion, art and science.
 Some of the first 60 issues also had a royal family tree based on a certain period of history.
 The only exception of for Savage Stone Age, which instead had a comparison of all the ancient forms of man and what they ate.

 There have also been three "special" magazines in the series: